MarkGhebrial/CS100-Final-Project/README.md

 A possible "tutorial mode" will show the user the sequence of commands that GitBuddy would run to make their request happen.

+A `gb tree` command could print out the repository's commit and branch history in a tree format.

  > ## Phase II
  > In addition to completing the "User Interface Specification" and "Class Diagram" sections below, you will need to: